 - For any other files, include them within the HTML5 app and use relative links.

-- When adding links to files or websites, use target=”_blank” to open those links in a new window.
+- When you link to anything outside the HTML5 app, use target="_blank" to open the link in a new window.
 This allows for easier navigation back to your HTML5 app.

 - Save images, videos, and other files at smaller file sizes, the way you would for a website.
 This makes your HTML5 app load faster.